aspose-omr/Aspose.OMR-Documentation/net/developer-reference/recognition/_index.md

 ## Saving recognition results

 Recognition results are returned in the most popular data storage formats that can be imported into any popular database or analysis system: CSV, XML or JSON.
 See more information in the [dedicated article](/omr/net/recognition/save/).

+## Interactive adjustments and debugging

+You can use the [graphical user interface control](/omr/net/working-with-ui-control/) bundled with Aspose.OMR for .NET package to interactively [fine tuning recognition accuracy](/omr/net/recognition/accuracy-threshold/) before batch processing a large number of scanned forms or for investigating recognition problems.